 Deep dish pizza has been long overdue at the ballpark, especially in the Windy City.
 I may be critical of some of the Cubs recent changes, but this is one they got right.

 There are three items worth trying at Wrigley Field…but there’s lots more to choose from...like the High Plains Bison dog, the Big W Burger, pretzel bites, Big Slugger nachos, and malt cups among many other things.
 So if you’re visiting Wrigley, be sure to get the lowdown with one of these!

 Share this please, because your friends deserve to know!

 Enjoyed this article?
-If you’d like more ballpark tips, then sign up for the Ballpark E-Guides newsletter —and get a “Tip of The Week”, Kurt’s commentary, specials on already value-friendly Ballpark E-Guides, even a PDF download: Tell ‘Em Kurt Sent You!
+If you’d like more great ballpark tips, then sign up today for the Ballpark E-Guides newsletter —and get a “Tip of The Week”, Kurt’s commentary, specials on already value-friendly Ballpark E-Guides, even a PDF download: Tell ‘Em Kurt Sent You!

 All FREE just for signing up for the Ballpark E-Guides newsletter...click here!